 How cost-plus pricing works

 The name says it all.
-To use the cost-plus pricing model, take your costs, and add the profit percentage to create a single unit price.
+To use the cost-plus pricing strategy, take your total costs (labor costs, manufacturing, shipping, etc.), and add the profit percentage to create a single unit price.

 Let’s say you run an ecommerce store that sells candles.
 It costs you $10 to make every candle, including materials and labor.
 To sustain your business, you need to make at least a 50% profit margin on every candle sold, based on the time required to produce all the ingredients, create the candle, list it on your website, and ship it out.
 This makes your cost-plus calculation look like this: